cloudkick/whiskey/README.md

 * Each test file is run in a separate process
 * Support for a test file timeout
 * Support for a "failfast mode" (runner exits after a first failure)
+* setUp / tearDown methods support
+* Support for a global initialization file / function which is run before all the tests
 * Nicely formatted output (colors!)

 TODO